rhake14/MSA/README.md

 assessing auditory scene analysis (ASA) abilities in the context of music in individuals with very diverse ability levels.
-The test has been calibrated among 525 normal-hearing (NH) participants with ages ranging from 18 - 74 years (![\\mu](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;%5Cmu "\mu") = 27 years) and 71 hearing-impaired (HI) participants with ages ranging from 23 - 82 years (![\\mu](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;%5Cmu "\mu") = 60.5 years).
-Regardless of the sound level representation (medium level at \~70-80 dB is recommended), the MSA is suitable for measuring ASA abilities in young and musically trained NH as well as old HI individuals with up to severe non-aided hearing impairments (i.e., the MSA is not suitable for profound HI individuals).
+The test has been calibrated among 525 normal-hearing (NH) participants with ages ranging from 18 - 72 years (![\\mu](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;%5Cmu "\mu") = 27 years) and 125 hearing-impaired (HI) participants with ages ranging from 23 - 82 years (![\\mu](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;%5Cmu "\mu") = 60.5 years).
+Regardless of the sound level representation (medium level at \~70 dB is recommended), the MSA is suitable for measuring ASA abilities in young (and musically trained) NH as well as old HI individuals with up to severe non-aided hearing impairments (i.e., the MSA is not suitable for profound HI individuals).
 There is also an non-adaptive version of this instrument available in this package.

 ## Citation

+You can cite the MSA as follows:

+> Hake, R., Bürgel, M., Müllensiefen, D., & Siedenburg, K. (2022).
+> Development of an adaptive test of musical scene analysis ability.
+> *Unpublished Manuscript.*

-We also advise mentioning the software versions you used, in particular the versions of the `MSA` and `psychTestR` packages.
+We also advise mentioning the software versions you used. in particular the versions of the `MSA` and `psychTestR` packages.
 You can find these version numbers from R by running the following commands: